sangyk7/Machine_Learning_with_GLM_Binomial/README.md

 The result is as follows.

+In case of 100K datasets, RMSE is 0.8806419.
-Number of data      RMSE
+In case of 10M datasets, RMSE is 0.8659626.
-100K                0.8806419
-10M                 0.8659626

-The RMSE decreased as the number of data increased here.
+The RMSE decreased as the number of data increased.